webertom6/doom-raycast-fpga/README.md

 # doom-raycast-fpga

-Implementation a retro-like FPV (First Person View) game with 2D dynamics but with a 3D rendering using ray casting engine like in the video game [Wolfenstein3D](https://fr.wikipedia.org/wiki/Wolfenstein)
+Implementation a retro-like FPV (First Person View) game with 2D dynamics but with a 3D rendering using ray casting engine like in the video game [Wolfenstein3D](https://fr.wikipedia.org/wiki/Wolfenstein) in collaboration with [Juline Boniver](https://github.com/julien439) and Quentin Rulmont.

 ![GIF DOOM test](./report/doom.gif)